michelepatella/mmeletricarservice.it/README.md

 <pre>
 .
-├── README.md
+├── .github/workflows # contains the CI pipeline
 ├── api # contains the serverless functions
-├── lighthouse.pdf
-├── package-lock.json
-├── package.json
 ├── public
-│   ├── doc # contains the Cookie and Privacy Policy, and the Legal Notes documents │   ├── favicon # contains the customized favicon
+│   ├── docs # contains the Cookie and Privacy Policy, and the Legal Notes documents │   ├── favicon # contains the customized favicon
-│   ├── font # contains the font family used across the whole web application (Poppins) │   ├── icons # contains the icons used in the web application │   ├── images # contains the images used in the web application │   ├── index.html
+│   ├── font # contains the font family used across the whole web application │   ├── icons # contains the icons used in the web application │   ├── images # contains the images used in the web application │   ├── index.html
 │   ├── manifest.json
 │   └── robots.txt
 └── src
-    ├── index.css
-    ├── index.js
     ├── js
+    │   ├── components # contains all the web application components │   ├── hooks # contains all custom hooks
+    │   ├── logic # contains the whole business logic of the web application │   ├── sections # contains all the section files │   └── utils # contains utility files
     │   ├── App.js
-    │   ├── components # contains all the web application components │   ├── hooks # contains all custom hooks
-    │   ├── logic # contains all the business logic of the web application │   ├── sections # contains all the section files │   └── utils # contains utility files
     └── styles
-        ├── App.css
         ├── components # contains component styles
         ├── sections # contains section styles
+        ├── App.css
         └── variables.css

-18 directories, 69 files
+    ├── index.css
+    ├── index.js
+├── README.md
+├── lighthouse.pdf
+├── package-lock.json
+├── package.json

 </pre>

 <br>